Kombiland/SwiftUIKitNavigation/README.md

 # The Project

-This app consists of:

 1. A SwiftUI View where the navigation is initialized.
+Clicking a button in this SwiftUI environment triggers:
 2. A UIKitViewController where a few names are listed.
+Clicking one of the names in this UIKit environment triggers:
 3. Another SwiftUI View where the full names are shown.